STILL LIFE, PORTHMEOR INVITES, ST IVES, UK, 2025

 For this exhibition Jandrell created Still Life, a photographic series that gathers dreamlike, atmospheric images that hover between the recognisable and the abstract, occupying an uncanny space where forms slip in and out of clarity.
 Together, these fragmentary moments create a quiet, non‑linear visual experience that invites viewers to linger in states of heightened attention and perceptual ambiguity.

-Still Life is a visual exploration of everyday objects and the quiet narratives they hold.
-This project focuses on observing the ordinary with renewed attention, transforming familiar items into subjects of contemplation.
-Through careful arrangement, controlled lighting, and deliberate composition, the work reveals subtle relationships between form, texture, and shadow.
-Each still-life setup aims to evoke a sense of calm presence, inviting viewers to slow down and notice details that often go overlooked in daily life.
+Still Life is a visual exploration of the everyday things and the quiet narrative it can hold.
+This project focuses on observing the ordinary with renewed attention, transforming the familiar into a subject of contemplation.
+Through curating a selection of seemingly disparate moments in time, the work reveals subtle relationships between form, texture, and shadow.
+Each image aims to evoke a sense of calm presence, inviting viewers to slow down and notice details that often go overlooked in daily life.

-The project examines how objects can carry emotional or symbolic weight and how their placement within a frame shifts meaning.
+The project examines how moments in time can carry emotional or symbolic weight.
 By emphasising materiality and the interplay of light, Still Life highlights the beauty found in simplicity.
 Ultimately, the project encourages a meditative engagement with the visual world, demonstrating that even the most unassuming objects can become powerful vessels of aesthetic and poetic significance.

 5 – 7 December 2025